 Nixon Omollo is a rhythm guitar player, singer, composer, and poet with over 10 years experience as a solo performer and band leader for African roots and reggae-inspired music.
 He has performed in Chicago, Michigan, Addis Ababa Ethiopia and Nairobi, Kenya.
 Nixon has done radio interviews with and had airtime with stations in Chicago, Ann Arbor, and Nairobi.

 Nixon's latest album, "Good Vibes Return" was recorded and released in Feb 2021 with producer Kenny Allen who lives in Addis Ababa, Ethiopia.
 They collaborated over the internet as Nixon was under lockdown in the US due to the Covid Pandemic.
 He was determined to keep the music alive and not even the pandemic could stop it.
 His debut album "How Long Shall We Wait," was also recorded with Kenny Allen in Addis Ababa, Ethiopia while Nixon lived there for a year.
 It was released in June 2017.
-He formed NOAH (Nixon Omollo African Heritage) productions in February 2020.
+Nixon formed his label, NOAH (Nixon Omollo African Heritage) in February 2020.
 Under his independent label Nixon released his first single "Rastaman" in February 2020

 Nixon was born in the hills in a rural part of Kenya called Uasin Gishu.
 This is the part of the country that produces a majority the long-distance running champions of Kenya.
 He was born at a school where his mother used to teach.
-It was 1982, the year of the only coup attempt in Kenya so it was a time of political turmoil and heavy blood shed particularly in Uasin Gishu .
+It was 1982, the year of the only coup attempt in Kenya so it was a time of political turmoil and heavy blood shed particularly in Uasin Gishu so it was a survival game for him from the beginning.
 Nixon was raised in Umoja, a part of Nairobi, the capital city.
 This was a low income area with high rates of crime, school dropouts, teen pregnancies, poverty, and violence.

 During his first year of high school, Nixon's father died from pneumonia.
 This was a great blow to him as a teenager and led to many personal changes, including transferring to a cheaper boarding school back in rural Kenya.
 From then on, he was more often than not in trouble and he regularly clashed with authorities.